minc-org/minc-extension/README.md

 You can initialize a MicroShift cluster using the Resources section in Settings once the `minc` binary is installed on your machine.

+# development version

+Install the custom extension `ghcr.io/minc-org/minc-extension:next` to try the extension published after each commit.